 But there are also questions raised.
 What are the basic ethical principles that should be followed during craft travel?
 As we move into the “experience economy”, people seem to be buying less and valuing more what can be shared with family and friends.
 Should artisans expect to be paid for a visit or does this contradict the core value of hospitality?

 Join us wherever you are in world to talk about the nature of craft travel today.

 - Swadha Sonu and Gopesh Singh from Kamalan Travel

 - Layla Walter

-You can view this on YouTube live, Tuesday 29 October 2019 6pm Australian Eastern Daylight SavingTime.
+You can view this on YouTube live or listen to the podcast.
+It was recorded on Tuesday 29 October 2019 6pm Australian Eastern Daylight SavingTime.